BAGHDAD (Reuters) - Lieutenant General Mahdi Gharawi knew an attack was coming.

 On the afternoon of June 8, the Islamic State surged.
 More than 100 vehicles, carrying at least 400 men, had crossed to Mosul from Syria since the start of the battle.
 Sleeper cells hiding in the city had been activated and neighbourhoods rallied to them, according to police and military.

-The insurgents bombed a police station in the al-Uraybi neighborhood and charged into the area around the Mosul Hotel, an abandoned building on the western bank of the Tigris transformed into a battle post for 30 men from SWAT, an emergency police unit.
+The insurgents bombed a police station in the al-Uraybi neighbourhood and charged into the area around the Mosul Hotel, an abandoned building on the western bank of the Tigris transformed into a battle post for 30 men from SWAT, an emergency police unit.

 Gharawi and his federal police pounded Islamic State-controlled areas with artillery.